statbiophys/Paraplume/README.md

 <details>
 <summary><h2>Command Line Tutorial</h2></summary>

-If you want to use the default model with the already trained weights, just install the package and run `infer-paratope file-to-paratope ./tutorial/paired.csv` and the result will be available as `paratope_paired.pkl` in the same `tutorial` folder.
+If you want to use the default model with the already trained weights, just install the package and run `paraplume-infer file-to-paratope ./tutorial/paired.csv` and the result will be available as `paratope_paired.pkl` in the same `tutorial` folder.

 If you want to train and use your custom model via command line, follow the 4 steps below.